Links on Android Authority may earn us a commission. Learn more.

 The app is fast and the shutter is responsive, which is good for the moments when you whip out your smartphone in a hurry to capture a passing moment.
 If you’re willing to spend a little more time navigating the settings and various camera modes, you get a wealth of features that you can use creatively, such as dual shot, shot and sound, burst mode, drama mode, and erase mode.

 Even if you’re not into Samsung’s little software features, the Round still provides a great camera experience.
 Images are crisp and color reproduction is excellent in most cases, though you might encounter problems in lower light or with fast moving subjects.

 Just like with hardware, in terms of software the Galaxy Round is a consummate Samsung flagship.
 TouchWiz may be getting long in the tooth for some, but no one can deny that’s a feature rich implementation of Android.
 Samsung’s unique additions include touchless controls and the Premium Suite, including a nice multiwindow multitasking feature that takes advantage of that expansive screen.
 Just like with the hardware, you might not need all the stuff that Samsung threw in there, but you may find some feature or another very useful; even if you don’t, you can blissfully ignore everything that is non-essential.

 The Round comes with a couple of unique software features that take advantage of its curved shape.
 When placed on a flat surface, you can tilt the device to a side to see any notifications or to skip tracks when you are listening to music.
 It’s a neat little trick, but in most cases, it’s simpler and faster to use air controls for the same task.
-We covered the tilt features of the Galaxy Round in more detail here.

 The Galaxy Round is a very limited release, and Samsung has expressed no intention to make it available outside South Korea.
 You can get it unlocked from specialized retailers though, if you’re willing to pay a premium for the privilege of owning such a rare piece of kit.